yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###GetContactsFailedEvent
+### GetContactsFailedEvent

-This event will be thrown when fetching the contacts from the social provider has failed.
+This event is triggered when fetching the contacts from the social provider has failed.

 ``` java
 @Subscribe